The Great Workplace Experiment

 Location, Location, Location

 Will we experiment with new locations?
-This seems dependent on broader social trends i.e. the US was already seeing the growth of secondary cities – quarantine has just nudged that process on.
+This seems dependent on broader social trends i.e. the US was already seeing the growth of secondary cities – lockdown has just nudged that process on.
 Firms can now see the need to diversify their location choice to tap into the best talent.
 This will take a much more dynamic approach to portfolio procurement and optionality.

 Interestingly in our ACT survey, there was a clear polarisation between companies planning to diversify into secondary markets or not at all, but 90% of respondents have a clear view, one way or another.